rochards/learning-cs/operating-systems/README.md

 - If the stack are scattered in physical memory, does this mean that the base pointer and stack pointer registers look at the virtual addresses? **A**: Yes everything points to virtual memory.
 When the actual execution is required the MMU is consulted to do the mapping to get the content.
 - Who decided that a page must be 4 kB?
 Is it a convention for all operating systems? **A**: Yes, it is a convention.

+### DMA (Direct Memory Access)

+**Peripherals read**:
+Data from network/disk must pass through the CPU:
+- Network -> CPU -> RAM;
+- Disk -> CPU -> RAM;
+- Keyboard -> CPU -> RAM;

+It's slow for large transfers.

+**With DMA**:
+- Allows direct access from/to network/disk to/from RAM;
+- The DMA controller initializes the operation;
+- It only understands/reads physical addresses.

+**Pros and Cons of DMA**:
+- Efficient for large transfers;
+- No virtual memory management;
+- Less CPU overhead;
+- However, there is an initialization cost;
+- There are security concerns and complexities involved;
+- Cannot be used for interrupts (keyboard/mouse).

+**My Q&A of this section**:
+- Why do we need DMA, or what benefits does it bring? **A**: The benefit is usually attribute when there is a large data transfer involved.

 ## Terminal commands for linux used through the course

 To know more about any commands below, just use the `man <command-name>` in terminal.
 Ex.: `man uname`